palexand/palexand.github.io/personal.md

 >  the way to methods which are more capable of development than the
 >  old methods of less rigor.

-David Hilbert, International Congress of Mathematics, Paris, 1900
+David Hilbert, _International Congress of Mathematics+, Paris, 1900

 > ...shootin fools and starry gazers, wizard hip and button down,
 > I walk the Occam razor way through priests and circus clowns,